MateuszPerczak/Sounder5/README.md

 ## Music player written in python

-Note: Sounder is still in development
-Please keep in mind that the final appearance may change
+Note: Sounder is still in development.
+Please keep in mind that the final appearance may change!

 #